According to Statista, the tourism industry grows steadily each year.

 - Online marketing

 The launch of your new hotel requires a separate marketing plan wired to get people excited.
 You can offer special discounts, or think up other exciting promotional ideas.
+Leverage social media platforms like Instagram to build social proof for your business through likes and comments.
+Boost your profile by getting IG likes from reliable sources.
 Dana Communications discusses pre-opening marketing ideas for new hotels.

-You will need to consult with local government to understand zoning and permits for hospitality, and to get an idea of what it will cost.
+As a new hotel owner, you will need to consult with the local government to understand zoning, permits and building codes for hospitality, and to get an idea of what it will cost for your financial plan.

-If your circumstances allow it, and you have a rock solid business plan, it would be a good idea to raise startup capital.
+If your circumstances allow it,and you have a rock-solid business plan, it would be a good idea to raise startup capital for your new hotel business.

 There are various ways of doing that; you need to find the best solution for your needs: